Regular procedure

 Transcription

-In practice, the interview transcript is taken by the caseworker in charge of the interview during the interview itself.
+English is the main language of asylum interviews.
+The interview transcript is taken by the caseworker in charge of the interview during the interview itself.
 Lawyers assisting applicants during their interviews noted that the caseworker oftentimes abruptly stops applicants or interpreters in the middle of a sentence in order to write down their answers which generates frustration and anger for applicants and interpreters alike.
-The fact that caseworkers are also in charge of typing the transcript means that they are more prone to inappropriate behaviour such as not listening to the applicant, ignoring a distressful situation when going over a traumatic memory, or letting their frustration and fatigue impacting the way they carry out the interview.
-Some applicants and lawyers reported witnessing such behaviours.
-Interviews carried out without an interpreter are reportedly more impacted by this issue since the caseworker usually uses the interpretation time to type the answers of the applicant.

-Interviews are generally carried out by EUAA staff who are not native English speakers and have various levels of proficiency in English.
+In 2023, interviews were generally carried out by EUAA staff, who are often non-native English speakers and have various levels of proficiency in English.
 It was reported by lawyers that this oftentimes leads to transcription issues where the caseworker does not understand the applicant (if the interview is in English) or the interpreter.
-Lawyers reported having to sometimes spell words for the caseworkers or request a readback of the transcript during the interview.
+Lawyers reported having to sometimes spell words for the caseworkers or request a read back of the transcript during the interview.
 The quality of the written transcript is generally impacted by this lack of proficiency in English with some transcript being full of mistakes, truncated sentences, and not faithful to the applicant’s statements.

-Applicants channelled through the regular procedure generally have access to the written transcript of the interview before any decision is taken, provided a request is made to that effect by the applicant or their legal adviser.
-It is however not possible for the applicant to make any comments at this stage since transcription issues can only be raised at the appeal stage.[18]
+Applicants generally have access to the written transcript of the interview before any decision is taken, provided a request is made to that effect by the applicant or their legal adviser.
+It is however not possible for the applicant to make any comments at this stage since transcription issues can only be raised at the appeal stage.[21]
+The Government indicated that, since confirmation of the correctness of the transcript is not currently required by EU and national law, it is not offered as a possibility.

-The law provides for the possibility of audio or audio-visual recording of the personal interview and interviews are generally recorded.[19]
-The applicant is informed of such at the beginning of the interview; however their consent is not requested.
-The IPA will only provide the audio recording for cases at the appeals stage in accordance with the Procedural Regulations.[20]
+The law provides for the possibility of audio or audio-visual recording of the personal interview and interviews are generally digitally recorded.[22]
+The applicant is informed of such at the beginning of the interview; however their consent is not requested as the law does not require it.
+The IPA will only provide the audio recording for cases at the appeals stage in accordance with the Procedural Regulations.[23]
 The recording can only be consulted at the IPA’s premises and applicants and their legal representatives cannot get copies of it.
 The audio recording of the interview will be accepted as evidence by the IPAT if a request is made to that effect.

 Interviews can be conducted through video conferencing.
-According to the IPA, interviews through video conferencing are considered to be essential in situations where there is a lack of interpreters available in order to proceed with the interview of an asylum seeker.
-In 2020, a limited number of personal interviews were conducted remotely.[21]
-Videoconferencing was also used on a few occasions to lodge an application, when physical interpretation was not feasible.[22]
-The IPA indicated that it does not keep data on the method of interview used and it is therefore unable to provide information on how many were conducted by remote methods in 2021.
+According to the IPA, interviews through video conferencing are considered to be essential in situations where there is a lack of interpreters available in order to proceed with the interview of an asylum-seeker.
+The IPA indicated that it does not keep data on the method of interview used and it is therefore unable to provide information on how many were conducted by remote methods in 2023.[24]

-Asylum seekers receive the assessment report explaining in detail the motivation of the decision along with the decision and the interview notes.
+Asylum-seekers receive the assessment report explaining in detail the motivation of the decision along with the decision and the interview notes.
+Practitioners noted an improvement in the format and structure of the assessment, seemingly thanks to the structural guidance co-produced by IPA and the EUAA.

 Appeal